luxor37/cookbook-vercel/README.md

 SANITY_STUDIO_API_DATASET=
 ```

-These environment variables specify the value that Next and Sanity will
+These environment variables specify the values that Next and Sanity will
 use to pull data from the Sanity API.
 You can get or create the tokens, ids, and secrets from [manage.sanity.io](https://manage.sanity.io).

-### Running the front-end
+### Running the front-end, in dev

 Once you have installed and configured the project, you can run
 the project as follows: